gialmisi/XLEMOO/README.md

 If you utilize the XLEMOO framework in your research, please cite the following publication:

 Giovanni Misitano.
 2024. _Exploring the Explainable Aspects and Performance of a Learnable Evolutionary Multiobjective Optimization Method_.
-ACM Transactions on Evolutionary Learning Optimization 4 (1). https://doi.org/10.1145/3626104
+ACM Transactions on Evolutionary Learning Optimization.
+4 (1). https://doi.org/10.1145/3626104